nlantau/Code-Challenges/README.md

 # General
-A quite chaotic structure of in this repository.
+A quite chaotic structure in this repository.
 I use these challenges to explore new languages, paradigms, algorithms and data structures.
 I'm into learning new approaches and ways of solving problems.
 A problem can many times be solved using several different approaches.
 This fascinates me quite a lot.
-I'm taught the imperative and procedural way of program, and object-oriented programming.
+I'm taught the imperative and procedural, and object-oriented way of programming.
 I find functional programming and array programming as two very intersting paradigms, where Haskell and APL are my favorites (don't ask me anything about APL though.
 I'm very new to this).

 ## CodeWars
 Often quick and dirty solutions.
-Overall: 4 kyu/30.4%
+Overall: 4 kyu.

 ## AoC
 Super fun December challenge that I never really have time to complete.